DanielGeek/Rust_projects/37_TCP_Rust/README.md

 ## Inside the container

-docker exec -it tcp_rust_server bash # Open a shell inside the server container
+docker exec -it tcp_rust_server tshark -i tun0 # Open a shell inside the server container and Capture packets on tun0

-docker exec -it tcp_rust_client bash # Open a shell inside the client container
+docker exec -it tcp_rust_client ping -I tun0 192.168.0.2 # Open a shell inside the client container

-ping -I tun0 192.168.0.2 # Test connectivity
+docker exec -it tcp_rust_client nc 192.168.0.2 443 # Test connectivity

-nc 192.168.0.2 80 # Try to connect to port 80

-tshark -i tun0 # Capture packets on tun0

 ---------------------------------------------------------------------------------------------------------------------------------------------